-It may take a period of experimenting to figure out exactly what's right for you and your baby, and that's okay.
+It may take a period of experimenting to figure out exactly what’s right for you and your baby, and that’s OK.
 As with all areas of parenting, feeding your baby can be highly complex.
-Ultimately, you must trust yourself and your decisions.
-Your baby will be fine because they have you.
-That is what matters most.
+Ultimately, trust your instincts.
+Your baby will be fine because they have you—that’s what matters most.

 For mamas who are using combination feeding, these are our favorite products to make nourishing your baby a breeze:

 Whether you’re expecting in months or mere days, let Motherly guide you with our registry featuring curated collections of essentials for you and baby.